diosney/node-iproute/README.md

 		}
 	});

-*The `rules` output is an array of rles with the expected following structure*
+*The `rules` output is an array of rules with the expected following structure*

 	[
     	{